People in our Supply Chain

 Garments Take Back Scheme

-We are aiming to continue supporting Cancer Research UK by organising further garment Take Back schemes.
+We are aiming to continue supporting other charitable organisations in the UK by organising further garment Take Back schemes.
 We understand the Global Fashion Agenda and we strive to adhere to their principles:

 - Increasing the volume of used garments and footwear collected.